DmitryOlshansky/no-bullshit-elastic/README.md

 # it should start a bunch of elasticsearch nodes each writing stdout logs to a separate file
 ```

-And finally - I will likely even run 2 server one on GraalVM and one on stock Oracle Java 8.

-No hints here - you are not supposed to do this but I will not stop you should you like to ;)

-On Windows ... it's complicated.

-Only general guidelines

-MacOS (sorta-kinda)

-MacOS has python3 out of the box (I think?) or in the worst case install the well-known Homebrew and install Python3 via Homebrew.
-I won't show exact commands, because again no Mac in my possesion and I'm too tired from my last attempts on that front to do yet another virtual machine with some MacOS that works on VM.
-The rest should be the same as Linux though.

-And with that setup stuff *mostly* covered let's go over to learn the minimum thoery, shall we?
+And with that setup stuff is *mostly* covered let's go over to FAQ, learn the minimum thoery, and dive into practice!